MCFreddie777/nmrweb/README.md

 ## Development

-### 1. Run containers

-- Open terminal in the project root folder and run:
+- Open terminal in the project root folder and run the containers:

   ```shell
   docker compose up -d
   ```

+- Visit the webpage in browser - [http://localhost:8080](http://localhost:8080)